lembathomas/yolo/README2.md

 cd <repository-folder>
 Start the Vagrant VM:

-bash
 Copy code
 vagrant up
 This provisions the VM and runs the Ansible playbook automatically.

-Verify containers:
+# Verify containers:

-SSH into the VM:
+# SSH into the VM:

-bash
-Copy code
 vagrant ssh
 docker ps

-You should see:
+# You should see:

 MongoDB container
 Backend container
 Client container

-Access the application:
+# Accessing the application:

 Backend API: http://localhost:5000

 Frontend client: http://localhost:3000

-Variables
+# Variables
 All service configuration is stored in vars/main.yaml:

 Docker image names

 Container names

-Ports
+# Ports

 Environment variables for MongoDB

 This allows easy modification without editing roles or playbooks.

-Roles
+# Roles
-Mongo
+# A) Mongo
-Installs Docker if missing.
+  1) Installs Docker if missing.

-Pulls MongoDB image from Docker Hub.
+  2) Pulls MongoDB image from Docker Hub.

-Starts MongoDB container with persistent data volume.
+  3) Starts MongoDB container with persistent data volume.

-Backend
+# B) Backend
-Pulls backend Node.js image from Docker Hub.
+  1)Pulls backend Node.js image from Docker Hub.

-Starts the backend container.
+  2)Starts the backend container.

-Waits for the backend API to be ready.
+  3)Waits for the backend API to be ready.

-Client
+# C) Client
-Pulls frontend image from Docker Hub.
+  1)Pulls frontend image from Docker Hub.

-Starts the client container.
+  2)Starts the client container.

-Waits for the client application to be ready.
+  3)Waits for the client application to be ready.

-Notes
+# Notes
  All Docker tasks use become: true to avoid permission issues.
  Roles are modular and can be run independently.
  MongoDB volume ensures persistent storage for testing added products.